File Watching and Atomic Replacement

 fs.appendFileSync('./test.txt', ' world');

-The portable conclusion is narrow but important: watcher code cannot depend on exact event counts or ordering.
+The portable rule is simple.
+Do not depend on exact event counts or exact ordering.

-Figure 4.10 — Watcher events are coarse notifications.
-Portable code treats the callback as a hint, then inspects the path, reads the file, and validates the contents before changing application state.
+Figure 4.10 - Watcher events are coarse notifications.
+Portable code treats the callback as a prompt to inspect the path, read the file, and validate the contents before changing application state.

 Watching Directories vs. Files

-Watching a directory gives you events for anything that happens inside it: files created, modified, deleted, or renamed.
-The filename parameter usually tells you which file changed.
-Watching a single file is narrower, and on systems such as Linux it attaches the watch to the specific inode behind that path.
+Watching a directory gives you events for activity inside that directory - files created, modified, deleted, or renamed.
+The filename parameter usually tells you which entry was affected.

-Figure 4.11 — A file-level watch can remain attached to the old file object after replacement.
-A parent-directory watch stays attached to the stable directory and filters events by filename.
+Figure 4.11 - A file-level watch can stay attached to the old file object after replacement.
+A parent-directory watch stays attached to the directory and filters events by filename.

 The recursive Option